Jon is Head of Operations for Shaw Trust and our latest Fellow. Find out more about Jon here

 Member Website Area

-Members are given Exclusive access to www.myiep.uk Member’s Area where they can record and track their CPD, set their preferences, access resources through the IEP Knowledge Bank, complete surveys and submit ideas for future development.
+Members are given Exclusive access to www.myiep.uk Member’s Area where they can record and track their CPD, set their own preferences, access dedicated resources through the IEP Knowledge Bank, complete surveys and submit ideas for future development.

 Professionalism and Credentials

-Members receive a personalised IEP Membership Certificate, which is always accessible online that recognises their professional standing as FIEP, MIEP or AIEP, and an IEP Membership badge, which identifies them as a member of the IEP’s professional community.
+Members can download a personalised IEP Membership Certificate, which is always accessible online that recognises their professional standing as FIEP, MIEP or AIEP which identifies them as a member of the IEP’s professional community.

-Negotiated discounts through partners including ERSA, AELP, GUAC, L&WI and Others
+Negotiated discounts through partners including ERSA, AELP, GUAC, L&WI, VRA and Others

 There are opportunities to receive significant discounts on webinars, conferences and events organised by our partners at ERSA, AELP, GUAC and L&WI and many more.
 Moreover, IEP Members are always given priority on free places at partner event opportunities and training.

 Continued Professional Development (CPD)

 IEP Induction Pack

 Building on the foundation of the Level 3 ERS Qualification, the IEP Induction Pack was designed in line with the ‘by the sector for the sector’ approach.
 The IEP Induction Certificate confirms that the holder has gained the relevant knowledge required to operate in the employability sector, as recommended by the IEP.

 10 Things Guides

 Annual CPD Certificate

-Maintaining professional development is necessary in a sector prone to high level of change.
-The IEP’s Annual Certificate provides an objective and holistic way to measure career progress and is designed to track the CPD of a Member over the course of their Membership plus highlight their commitment to their own independent professional development.
-The Annual Certificate is supported by the IEP’s own CMS system which tracks professional development; this proves particularly useful for smaller organisations that may not have their own HR software or large organisations that simply do not have the time.
+Maintaining professional development is necessary in a sector prone to high levels of change.
+The IEP’s Annual Certificate provides an objective and holistic way to measure career progression and is designed to track the CPD of a Member over the course of their Membership plus highlight their commitment to their own independent professional development.
+The Annual Certificate is supported by the IEP’s own CRM system which tracks professional development; this proves particularly useful for smaller organisations that may not have their own HR software or large organisations that simply do not have the time.

-The IEP CPD Programme enables individuals to remain up to date with their competence, knowledge and skills.
+The IEP CPD Programme enables individuals to remain up to date with their knowledge and skills and subsequent behaviours.
 Each year, the IEP encourages members to set personal targets for CPD and are currently in discussions to determine the standards expected with leading sector experts and organisations for individual Continued Professional Development.